Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Model and Prediction

-We make sequential prediction on future conditional probabilities using the estimated parameters $\hat{\beta}$, data from the past $d$ days, using (\ref{eq:single_state_Ber}) or (\ref{eq:multi_state_Ber}).
-Thus, our prediction mechanism assumes that we can observe future data sequentially after prediction and thus incorporate this new information into prediction.
-Then, we use the sequentially estimated probability to detect abnormal events.
-For each location $k$ and each future time index $t, \hat{\omega}_{t,k}=1$ if $\hat{p}_{tk} \geq \tau_{tk}$ and 0 otherwise.
-The set of abnormal thresholds $\{\tau_{tk}\}$ can be defined sequentially and dynamically or be fixed in advance.
-We note that appropriate choices of $\tau_{tk}$ would help us effectively addressing non-stationarity in prediction.
+We first make sequential prediction on future conditional probabilities using the estimated parameters $\hat{\bm\beta}$, data from the past $d$ days, and equation (\ref{eq:multi_state_Ber}).
+Thus, implicit in our prediction mechanism is the assumption that we can observe future data sequentially after prediction and thus incorporate this new information into prediction.
+Then, we use the sequentially estimated probability to detect ramping events and their states.
+More precisely, for each location $k$, future time index $t$, and ramping state $p$, we let $\hat{\omega}_{t,k}=p$ if $\hat{p}_{tk}(p) \geq \tau_{tk}(p)$ and 0 otherwise, where $\hat{p}_{tk}(p)$ (resp. $\tau_{tk}(p)$) is the predicted state probability (resp. state threshold).
+When multiple possible states exist for $\hat{\omega}_{t,k}$, we pick the state with the highest predicted probability.